Avalanche 1

 Registration:

-The Avalanche 1 course is open to all NSP members, approved affiliate organizations and interested members of the public (Contact course coordinator for details).
-People not part of the NSP or an affiliate should contact the course coordinator before registering.
+The Avalanche 1 course is open to all NSP members, approved affiliate organizations and interested members of the public.

 Winter/Avalanche training comes with significant personal bodily risk as a direct result of the environment or prescribed lesson activities.
 As a student of the class, you assume all personal liability issues as a result of class registration and participation, and all participants in NSP classes are required to sign a release of liability holding the NSP and the Instructors of the course non-liable.